Redocly/redocly-cli/packages/core/README.md

 See https://github.com/Redocly/redocly-cli

-> **Important:**
+> [!IMPORTANT]
-> The openapi-core package exports a bunch of functions but some of them are intended for internal use only.
+The `openapi-core package` is designed for our internal use; the interfaces that are considered safe to use are documented below.
-> Additionally, some of the function arguments are not documented below because they are not intended for public use.
+Some of the function arguments are not documented below because they are not intended for public use.
-> Avoid using any functions that are not documented below.
+Avoid using any functions or features that are not documented below.
-> If your use case is not documented below, please open an issue.
+If your use case is not documented below, please open an issue.

 ## Basic usage

 ### Lint from file system

+[Lint](https://redocly.com/docs/cli/commands/lint/) a file, optionally with a [config file](https://redocly.com/docs/cli/configuration/).

 ```js
 import { lint, loadConfig } from '@redocly/openapi-core';